 Completion of the study at the end of the 10 weeks was simple.

 Garcinia Cambogia did not promote weight loss or changes in body fat.

 Maybe (very) little

 In this study they decided to investigate the effects of this supplement on appetite, and find out if it had any influence or not.

 Fortunately, they also assessed the effects on weight loss.

 89 overweight women participated and were divided into two groups.

 42 ingested 2.4g of Garcinia Cambogia daily, which corresponded to 1.2g per day of HCA, while 47 opted for a placebo.

 The study lasted 12 weeks and both groups followed a 1200 kcal low-calorie diet.

 Both groups lost weight as expected, but the group that used supplementation achieved better results.

 However, they were not exactly very significant.

 The average difference was approximately 1.3kg between groups at the end of 12 weeks.

 That is, the group that used Garcinia Cambogia lost an average 1.3 kg more weight than the group that did not use it.

 It is obviously a positive result, but not very significant over a 12-week period.

 As for appetite, no changes were detected between groups.

 Or maybe not

 A supplement that helps combat obesity is always interesting, and that's why a study was carried out to evaluate the potential of Garcinia Cambogia in this area.

 One of the groups received 3g of Garcinia Cambogia per day, and the other just a placebo.
 Both followed a similar diet of 1200 kcal daily.

 At the end of the study, which lasted 12 weeks, the conclusion the authors reached was not very encouraging.

-Garcinia Cambogia has not produced superior results to placebo in terms of weight loss or fat loss.
+Garcinia Cambogia has not produced superior results to placebo in terms of weight loss or in terms of fat loss.